-Our COO Chad Riddell discusses the affects of bankruptcy on getting a mortgage in the article below.
+Our COO Chad Riddell discusses the effects of bankruptcy on getting a mortgage in the article below.

 September 26, 2016